Trump "hush money" trial opening statements set for today

 That group is the first panel of jurors in U.S. history to sit in judgment of a former president in a criminal case.

-After opening statements, prosecutors are expected to call as their first witness David Pecker, the former publisher of the National Enquirer.
+After opening statements, prosecutors are expected to call as their first witness David Pecker, the former publisher of the National Enquirer, according to a source familiar with plan.

 He's expected to testify that he, Cohen and Trump orchestrated a "catch and kill" scheme, in which Pecker's publication purchased the rights to negative stories about Trump and suppressed them, while publishing unflattering stories about Trump's opponents.